-Many advances have been made in the ability to diagnose and treat fertility problems.
-It is essential that a complete and accurate diagnosis be made to determine the appropriate course of therapy.
-The Andrology laboratory offers several diagnostic tests, including semen analysis, sperm penetration assay and anti-sperm antibody test.
+Many advances have been made in our ability to diagnose and treat fertility problems.
+Getting a complete and accurate diagnosis is essential to finding the best treatment or course of therapy.
+The andrology laboratory offers several diagnostic tests that can aid this treatment process, including semen analysis, sperm penetration assay, and an anti-sperm antibody test.

 Acrosome Stimulation Test

-The acrosome cap is a structure within the sperm head surrounding the upper 40 to 60% of the sperm nucleus.
-The proper function of the acrosome is required for the sperm to penetrate the egg coating, or zona pellucida.
-At completion of the acrosome reaction, binding sites on the sperm that are required for sperm/egg fusion are exposed.
-The acrosome stimulation test uses a double-detection system, which identifies viable sperm that have acrosome reacted following an artificial stimulation protocol.
+The acrosome cap is a structure in the sperm head that surrounds the upper 40–60% of the sperm nucleus.
+The acrosome must function right for the sperm to penetrate the egg coating or zona pellucida.
+After the acrosome reaction, the sperm reveals binding sites that it needs for fusion to the egg.
+The acrosome stimulation test (which uses a double-detection system) identifies sperm that have acrosome reacted normally to artificial stimulation.

 Anti-Sperm Antibody Test

-In males, barriers exist to "hide" sperm from the body’s immune system.
-This is to keep the body from identifying the sperm as foreign, classifying it as dangerous and producing a defense against it.
-When these barriers break down the body produces anti-sperm antibodies.
-If these antibodies attach themselves to sperm they cause severely diminished motility and/or agglutination.
-Females may also produce anti-sperm antibodies.
-The presence of antibodies is evaluated by testing seminal fluid, semen and the serum from the woman.
-There should be an anti-sperm antibody evaluation if: in preparation of a vasectomy reversal, sperm motility is diminished, there is an increase of agglutination observed or if sperm viability is in question.
-Females should be evaluated if a sperm cervical mucus interaction assay test necessitates it.
+In males, barriers exist to hide sperm from the body’s immune system.
+This is to keep the body from identifying the sperm as foreign, classifying it as dangerous, and producing a defense against it.
+When these barriers break down, the body produces anti-sperm antibodies.
+If these antibodies attach themselves to sperm, they cause damage to the sperm’s ability to move and/or agglutinate (clump with other cells).

 Cervical Mucus Interaction

-The prepared sperm are incubated with 15-20 chemically treated eggs.
-If functionally competent the human sperm can complete the first steps of fertilization including the penetration of the egg, but nothing happens beyond that point.
+The prepared sperm are incubated with 15 to 20 chemically treated eggs.
+If the sperm is functioning, it can complete the first steps of fertilization, including the penetration of the egg, but nothing happens beyond that point.
 The penetrated eggs are counted and a percentage is calculated.

-When test results are compared; if less than 50% of the eggs are penetrated in the non-stimulated sperm, there is a decreased ability to fertilize.
-A score higher than 50% indicates that the sperm should have the ability to fertilize.
+If fewer than 50% of the eggs are penetrated, the sperm has a decreased ability to fertilize.
+A percentage higher than 50% shows that the sperm should have the ability to fertilize.

-If no sperm are found in the semen or if the count is extremely low, a blood sample may be obtained for the purpose of evaluating the levels of FSH, LH, free testosterone and total testosterone and prolactin.
-Clues from these tests may lead to probable causes and appropriate therapies.
+If no sperm are found in the semen or if the count is extremely low, we may use a blood sample to evaluate hormone levels (FSH, LH, free testosterone, and total testosterone and prolactin).
+Clues from these tests may lead to possible causes and the best therapies.

-The term strict criteria morphology analysis refers to a specific grading technique that evaluates the shape of the sperm.
-The sperm morphology has been shown to be predictive of the fertilizing ability of the sperm when combined with other measures of fertility.
-The test includes a very stringent evaluation of the sperm head, tail, mid-piece and tail attachment.
+The term strict criteria morphology analysis refers to a specific technique that evaluates the shape of the sperm.
+The sperm morphology (shape) can predict the ability of the sperm to fertilize when combined with other fertility treatments.
+The test includes a very careful evaluation of the sperm head, tail, mid-piece, and tail attachment.

-Sperm viability or the percentage of viable sperm may be tested using the Hypoosomatic solution assay.
-This test examines the sperm’s plasma membrane and its ability to function, which may indicate its fertility.
-The seminal fluid’s viscosity is evaluated in relation to sperm motility.
-It is normal for the seminal fluid to have a small number of white blood cells, but an increased presence of these cells may indicate an infection or prostatitis (inflammation of the prostate).
-If the white blood cell count necessitates a semen culture, a diagnosis and treatment for the problem may be found.
+The hypoosomatic solution assay tests a sperm’s viability/function.
+This test specifically examines the sperm’s plasma membrane and its ability to function, which may reveal its fertility.
+First we examine the seminal fluid’s consistency and the sperm’s motility.
+It is normal for the seminal fluid to have a small number of white blood cells, but a larger number of these cells may be an infection or prostatitis (inflammation of the prostate).
+If the white blood cell count is higher, we may take a semen culture, and a diagnosis and treatment for the problem may be found.

-Five to ten percent of fertility problems among couples are caused by abnormalities in the cervix and its secretions.
-In order for sperm to successfully migrate through the cervix, the sperm must be able to penetrate the mucus.
+Five to 10% of fertility problems among couples are caused by irregularities in the cervix and its secretions.
+In order for sperm to successfully move through the cervix, the sperm must be able to penetrate the mucus.
 The lower cervix helps store sperm and releases it into the upper tract of the cervix before it enters the uterus.

 The physical and chemical properties of cervical mucus vary with changes in the menstrual cycle.
-These changes affect the pH, viscosity, volume, cell content and spinnbarkheit (measurement of stretch ability) in the cervical mucus ideally making it more receptive to sperm penetration just prior to ovulation.
+These changes affect the pH, viscosity, volume, cell content, and spinnbarkheit (measurement of stretch ability) in the cervical mucus making it more receptive to sperm penetration just before to ovulation.

-A retrograde semen analysis is indicated for patients with a low volume and a diminished sperm count in the initial semen analysis.
-Retrograde ejaculation is the ejaculation of sperm into the bladder.
-Urine released following sexual activity will contain sperm in men who undergo retrograde ejaculation.
 Many retrograde ejaculation patients will have had prior surgery or a medical condition that predisposes them to retrograde ejaculation.
-Predisposing factors include testicular cancer surgery (RPLND), transurethral surgery of the prostate, or childhood bladder surgery.
-Medical conditions such as diabetes, MS, or spinal cord injury may also predispose an individual to retrograde ejaculation.
+These predisposing factors include testicular cancer surgery (RPLND), transurethral surgery of the prostate, or childhood bladder surgery.
+Medical conditions, such as diabetes, MS, or spinal cord injury, may also predispose an individual to retrograde ejaculation.

-The Semen Analysis is the most efficient and economical method of evaluating male fertility.
-It is usually the "starting point" for the evaluation of male infertility.
-The evaluation of the sperm includes: sperm concentration, progressively motile sperm count and sperm morphology (shape).
+Semen analysis is the most efficient and inexpensive way to study male fertility.
+It is usually the starting point for a male infertility evaluation.
+It includes a study of sperm concentration, a motile sperm count (mobility), and study of sperm morphology (shape).

-Semen cultures are performed when there is an increase in white blood cells present in the semen sample or upon the request of the referring physician.
-The semen sample is cultured for a bacterial growth on specialized media.
-Samples exhibiting significant growth are sent to a referral lab for identification of the bacteria and what antibiotics can kill the bacteria.
-More information on the presence of white blood cells in semen is available upon request.
+A semen culture may be created when there is an increased number of white blood cells in the semen sample or the referring physician requests it.
+The semen sample is cultured for a bacterial growth.
+Samples showing growth are sent to another lab for identification of the bacteria and what antibiotics can kill the bacteria.

 Sperm Aneuploidy by FISH

-FISH (Fluorescent in-situ hybridization) allows the identification and count of chromosomes as well as any structural defects such as chromosome translocations.
-By analyzing sperm with FISH prior to an IVF cycle or artificial insemination procedure, it is possible for the care provider to better counsel their patients as to the possible risks during infertility treatment.
+FISH (fluorescent in-situ hybridization) allows us to identify and count chromosomes as well as any defects in chromosomes, such as chromosome translocations.
+By analyzing sperm with FISH prior to an IVF cycle or artificial insemination procedure, we can better counsel our patients as to the possible risks of an infertility treatment.

 Sperm Chromatin Integrity Test (SCIT)

-SCIT assess chromatin integrity and DNA strand breaks, which have been shown to correlate with embryo quality.
-DNA breaks are normally found during chromatin remodeling, however, this damage is repaired during the late stages of spermatogenesis.
-Retention of sperm DNA breaks may affect fertilization ability and embryo quality.
+SCIT assesses chromatin integrity and DNA strand breaks, which have been shown to relate to embryo quality.
+DNA breaks are normally found during chromatin remodeling; however, this damage is repaired during the late stages of spermatogenesis.
+If the damage is not repaired however, the sperm DNA breaks may affect fertilization ability and embryo quality.

-The sample is divided into two aliquots.
-One fraction will be used to evaluate DNA damage in the fresh sample, and the second portion will undergo the density gradient centrifugation and DNA damage will be analyzed in the final preparation.
+The SCIT sample is divided into two portions.
+One fraction will be used to evaluate DNA damage in the fresh sample, and the second portion will be tested by density gradient centrifugation.
+Then DNA damage will be analyzed in the final preparation.

-The length of time sperm are able to remain viable after ejaculation may be of concern in some cases.
-The sperm longevity test can asses the viability of the sperm at given intervals after having been washed free from the seminal plasma and stored in a solution optimized for sperm viability.
+The length of time sperm are able to remain functional after ejaculation could be a problem.
+The sperm longevity test can check the functionality of the sperm after it has been washed free from the seminal plasma and stored in a solution.

 Transmission Electron Microscopy

-The diagnosis of many sperm pathologies requires the use of transmission electron microscopy.
-The electron microscope uses very thinly sectioned sperm embedded in a special plastic to look at the sperm’s sub-cellular components at high magnification.
-The sperm DNA acrosome, tail structure, and membrane structure.
+To diagnose many sperm defects, we use transmission electron microscopy.
+The electron microscope uses very thin sections of sperm in a special plastic so that we can look at the sperm’s sub-cellular components highly magnified.
+This includes the sperm DNA acrosome, tail structure, and membrane structure.

-Varicoceles are swollen veins within the scrotum.
-They are found in fertile as well as infertile men and are extremely common, but since the incidence of their occurrence is greater among infertile men they are believed to be harmful to fertility.
-They are associated with a decreased number of normal sperm and an increase of "tapered" or abnormal sperm.
+Varicoceles are swollen veins in the scrotum.
+They are found in fertile as well as infertile men and are extremely common, but since they occur more in infertile men, they could harm fertility.
+Varicoceles are often found when there are fewer normal sperm and more tapered or abnormal sperm.
 It also seems to be associated with lower sperm concentration and motility.
-Varicoceles are suspected to affect capacitation.
-As with other forms of infertility, it is not associated with complete sterility, but rather with reduced fertility.
+Like other forms of infertility, varicoceles is not associated with complete sterility, but with reduced fertility.

-If semen analysis results are consistent with varicocele-like semen the patient may be referred to a urologist who will evaluate if a varicocele is present (usually directly above the testicle) and determine the proper treatment.
-There may be no need for treatment depending upon the degree of affect the varicocele may be having or upon the plans of the couple to have more children.
-A surgical procedure called a varicocelectomy may be performed on an outpatient basis to correct the problem.
+If the results of a semen analysis look like semen found in males with varicoceles, you may be referred to a urologist.
+The urologist will evaluate if you have a varicocele (usually directly above the testicle) and determine the best treatment.
+There may be no need for treatment, however, depending upon how much the varicocele may be affecting the patient or the plans of the couple to have more children.
+A surgical procedure called a varicocelectomy may be performed (on an outpatient basis) to correct the problem.

-If no sperm are found in the seminal fluid an evaluation of fructose will be performed.
-A lack of fructose may indicate a blockage of the vas deferens, which secretes fructose and carriers the sperm from the epididymis to the prostate gland.
+If no sperm are found in the seminal fluid, an evaluation of fructose will be performed.
+If no fructose is found, there may be a blockage of the vas deferens, which secretes fructose and carriers the sperm from the epididymis to the prostate gland.

 X-Y Sperm Identification by FISH

-Identifying the number of X or Y chromosome bearing sperm in an ejaculate can be beneficial to couples seeking treatment.
-This can be evaluated in a highly accurate manner when done by directly counting the number of sperm carrying either the X chromosome, those sperm that would result in a female child, or the Y chromosome, those sperm that would result in a male child.
+Identifying the number of X or Y chromosome with sperm in an ejaculate can be a helpful diagnostic tool.
+We can evaluate very accurately by directly counting the number of sperm carrying either the X chromosome (those sperm that would result in a female child) or the Y chromosome (those sperm that would result in a male child).